GridGain-Demos/gridgain-kafka-replication-demo/README.md

-# Changes Replication Between GridGain Clusters Demo
+# Changes Replication Between GridGain Clusters With Apache Kafka

 The demo shows how to use Apache Kafka for changes replication between two separate GridGain clusters.